 Yes, you need to book flights for round trip before even applying for Visa.
 Try to book refundable flights(very unlikely but in case the Visa gets rejected)

 If you're staying at a friend or a relative, you need their complete details and a written consent from them.

 If you're staying at hotels/hostels, you need to present booking confirmations for the whole duration of your trip.
 Remember, if you're traveling through multiple countries, you need to give one hotel reservation for every country.

-One thing to pay attention here, most of us prefer to travel during night to save time and to save on accommodation which is smart, BUT, the embassy needs either accommodation proof for all the nights you're spending in the Schengen area or travel bookings if you're traveling through nights.
+Pay attention to this, most of us prefer to travel during night to save time and to save on accommodation which is smart, BUT, the embassy requires you to provide either accommodation proof for all the nights you're spending in the Schengen area or travel bookings if you're traveling through the nights.

 Again, book hotels which you can cancel.

 After your bookings are done, you need to fill an application form.
 Go to this URL and start filling your application form.
 Take a print-out, paste a passport size photo and sign the application.

 A passport which was issued not more than 10 years ago, with at least two empty Visa pages and should be valid for at least 3 months from the date on which you leave the Schengen area.